ROCm/omniperf/docs/tutorial/includes/valu-arithmetic-instruction-mix.rst

 identify the types of instructions being issued, as well as to avoid optimization / dead-code elimination by the compiler.
-While inline assembly is inherently not portable, this example is expected to work on all GCN GPUs and CDNA accelerators.
+While inline assembly is inherently not portable, this example is expected to work on all GCN™ GPUs and CDNA accelerators.

 We reproduce a sample of the kernel as follows: